Nara’s hidden treasures: A 1-3 day itinerary for the offbeat traveller

 Getting to Nara from both Kyoto and Osaka is easy:

-• From Kyoto Station, take the JR Nara line (Rapid Express) – the train takes approximately 50 minutes.
+• Take the JR Nara line (Rapid Express) from Kyoto Station – the train takes approximately 50 minutes.

 • If you’re coming from Osaka, take the Osaka Loop Line from Osaka Station or the Osaka East Line from Shin-Osaka Station to reach Nara in about an hour.